mjmcnelis/surface_lot/README.md

 Predicting the occupancy of surface lots with convolutional neural networks.

 This repository is a project I did for a data science course at Ohio State.
-The Jupyter notebooks train neural nets (FCN or CNN) on mock satellite images of surface lots.
+The Jupyter notebooks train neural networks (FCN or CNN) on mock satellite images of surface lots.

-The training data consists of simple computer-generated images of surface lots.
+The training data consists of simple computer-generated images of surface lots (due to data and computational constraints).
 These images are then randomly tagged to label the occupancy of the parking spaces.